usegalaxy-eu/website/_posts/2018-03-15-usegalaxy-eu.md

 [website](https://github.com/usegalaxy-eu/website)                                 | Our website, https://usegalaxy-eu.github.io
 [vgcn](https://github.com/usegalaxy-eu/vgcn)                                       | The compute images we use for our cloud condor cluster
 [vgcn-infrastructure](https://github.com/usegalaxy-eu/vgcn-infrastructure)         | The yaml description of our cloud cluster.
 Make a PR here if you think the queue is too slow and that we should add more compute resources.
 [usegalaxy-eu-tools](https://github.com/usegalaxy-eu/usegalaxy-eu-tools)           | The tools installed in our Galaxy instance.
-Any changes made here are automatically reflected in UseGalaxy.eu every saturday morning.
+Any changes made here are automatically reflected in useGalaxy.eu every saturday morning.
 [infrastructure-playbook](https://github.com/usegalaxy-eu/infrastructure-playbook) | All of our cloud infrastructure, the VMs we run and their configuration.
 [branding](https://github.com/usegalaxy-eu/branding)                               | Branding resources used by useGalaxy.EU
 [operations](https://github.com/usegalaxy-eu/operations)                           | Our useGalaxy.eu operations manual for sysadmins